Survey on Factuality in Large Language Models: Knowledge, Retrieval and Domain-Specificity: Analysis of Factuality

 This sub-subsection examines the interplay between an LLM's inherent parametric knowledge and the provided contextual knowledge, exploring both the model's capacity to utilize context and its behavior when confronted with conflicting information.

 \paragraph{Contextual Influence on Generation} Some works explore the model's capacity to utilize context, for example, \citet{li-etal-2023-large} observe that larger models tend to rely on their parametric knowledge, even when faced with counterfactual contexts.
 This suggests that as models increase in size, they might grow more confident in their internal knowledge, potentially sidelining external context.
 However, the introduction of irrelevant contexts can still influence their outputs.
 The balance between controllability (relying on relevant context) and robustness (resisting irrelevant context) emerges as a challenge in LLM training.
 The study indicates that reducing context noise improves controllability, but the effect on robustness remains to be seen.
 In contrast, \citet{zhou2023context} propose prompt templates to guide LLMs towards more faithful text generation.
 Among these, opinion-based prompts prove most effective, indicating that when LLMs are queried about opinions, they adhere more closely to the context.
 Interestingly, the study finds that using counterfactual context enhances the model's faithfulness, while original context, sourced from platforms like Wikipedia, might induce a simplicity bias, leading LLMs to answer questions without heavily relying on the context. \citet{chen2023benchmarking} conduct a comprehensive evaluation of LLMs' ability to effectively utilize retrieved information.
 The study reveals that while retrieved documents can boost LLM performance, the presence of noise in these documents can hinder it. \citet{yue2023automatic} investigate the nature of LLM-generated content in relation to provided references.
 They categorize the generated content as attributable, contradictory, or extrapolatory to the reference.
-Both fine-tuned models and instruction-based LLMs struggle to accurately evaluate the alignment between generated content and references, underscoring the challenge of ensuring that LLMs produce content consistent with the provided context.
+Both fine-tuned models and instruction-based LLMs struggle to accurately evaluate the alignment between generated content and references, underscoring the challenge of ensuring that LLMs produce content consistent with the provided context. \citet{shi2023large} study the distractability of LLMs on the GSM-IC dataset derived from GSM8K \citep{cobbe2021training}.
+They discover that all the prompting techniques are responsive to irrelevant information in the problem definition.
+They identify various factors of irrelevant information that impact the model's sensitivity to irrelevant context.
+Moreover, they find that self-consistency prompting and incorporating irrelevant information into the exemplars can enhance models' performance, enabling them to learn to disregard irrelevant information.